Extreme Networks (NASDAQ:EXTR) Releases Q4 Earnings Guidance

 Extreme Networks (NASDAQ:EXTR – Get Rating) updated its fourth quarter earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $0.12-0.18 for the period, compared to the Thomson Reuters consensus estimate of $0.22.
 The company issued revenue guidance of $265-275 million, compared to the consensus revenue estimate of $304.76 million.

-EXTR has been the topic of several research analyst reports.
-Needham & Company LLC upped their price objective on Extreme Networks from $16.00 to $18.50 and gave the company a buy rating in a research report on Tuesday, December 28th.
-StockNews.com started coverage on Extreme Networks in a research note on Thursday, March 31st.
+Several research firms have commented on EXTR.
+Zacks Investment Research lowered shares of Extreme Networks from a buy rating to a hold rating in a research note on Monday, April 4th.
+TheStreet lowered shares of Extreme Networks from a b rating to a c+ rating in a research note on Thursday, January 27th.
+B. Riley raised their price target on shares of Extreme Networks from $16.50 to $17.00 in a research note on Friday, January 28th.
+StockNews.com began coverage on shares of Extreme Networks in a research note on Thursday, March 31st.
 They set a strong-buy rating for the company.
-Zacks Investment Research cut Extreme Networks from a buy rating to a hold rating in a research note on Monday, April 4th.
-TheStreet cut Extreme Networks from a b rating to a c+ rating in a research note on Thursday, January 27th.
-Finally, Lake Street Capital increased their price target on Extreme Networks from $16.00 to $17.00 and gave the company a buy rating in a research note on Thursday, March 17th.
-One investment analyst has rated the stock with a hold rating, three have assigned a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of Buy and an average target price of $16.63.
+Finally, Lake Street Capital raised their price target on shares of Extreme Networks from $16.00 to $17.00 and gave the stock a buy rating in a research note on Thursday, March 17th.
+One investment analyst has rated the stock with a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock has an average rating of Buy and an average price target of $16.63.

-In other news, CFO Remi Thomas sold 10,000 shares of the firm’s stock in a transaction dated Tuesday, March 1st.
-The shares were sold at an average price of $11.39, for a total transaction of $113,900.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Edward Meyercord sold 25,000 shares of the firm’s stock in a transaction dated Friday, April 1st.
-The shares were sold at an average price of $12.18, for a total transaction of $304,500.00.
-Following the transaction, the chief executive officer now owns 778,650 shares of the company’s stock, valued at approximately $9,483,957.
+In other Extreme Networks news, CRO Joseph A. Vitalone sold 30,000 shares of the firm’s stock in a transaction on Monday, January 31st.
+The shares were sold at an average price of $12.00, for a total value of $360,000.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Edward Meyercord sold 25,000 shares of the firm’s stock in a transaction on Tuesday, March 1st.
+The shares were sold at an average price of $11.13, for a total transaction of $278,250.00.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 125,000 shares of company stock valued at $1,494,900.
+Over the last ninety days, insiders sold 125,000 shares of company stock valued at $1,494,900.
 3.10% of the stock is owned by insiders.

-A number of hedge funds have recently bought and sold shares of the business.
-Vident Investment Advisory LLC lifted its position in shares of Extreme Networks by 50.3% in the fourth quarter.
-Vident Investment Advisory LLC now owns 66,419 shares of the technology company’s stock worth $1,043,000 after purchasing an additional 22,223 shares in the last quarter.
-Wells Fargo & Company MN lifted its position in shares of Extreme Networks by 27.7% in the fourth quarter.
-Wells Fargo & Company MN now owns 191,498 shares of the technology company’s stock worth $3,006,000 after purchasing an additional 41,546 shares in the last quarter.
-Virtu Financial LLC purchased a new stake in shares of Extreme Networks in the fourth quarter worth approximately $388,000.
-Deutsche Bank AG lifted its position in shares of Extreme Networks by 19.9% in the fourth quarter.
-Deutsche Bank AG now owns 557,843 shares of the technology company’s stock worth $8,758,000 after purchasing an additional 92,605 shares in the last quarter.
-Finally, California State Teachers Retirement System raised its position in Extreme Networks by 5.4% during the fourth quarter.
-California State Teachers Retirement System now owns 178,611 shares of the technology company’s stock valued at $2,804,000 after acquiring an additional 9,115 shares in the last quarter.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Janus Henderson Group PLC bought a new stake in shares of Extreme Networks during the 3rd quarter worth $123,000.
+Guggenheim Capital LLC bought a new stake in shares of Extreme Networks during the 4th quarter worth $327,000.
+Virtu Financial LLC purchased a new position in Extreme Networks in the 4th quarter worth $388,000.
+Metropolitan Life Insurance Co NY lifted its stake in Extreme Networks by 15.1% in the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 31,965 shares of the technology company’s stock worth $502,000 after purchasing an additional 4,190 shares during the last quarter.
+Finally, Royal Bank of Canada lifted its stake in Extreme Networks by 5.3% in the third quarter.
+Royal Bank of Canada now owns 93,658 shares of the technology company’s stock worth $923,000 after purchasing an additional 4,689 shares during the last quarter.
 83.07% of the stock is owned by institutional investors.

 About Extreme Networks (Get Rating)